 Some food, like chocolate, is horrible to give to turtles.
 However, other foods owners give are just as awful.
 So, just what foods are bad for turtles?

-There’s a lot of foods you should never feed your turtle, such as chocolate, cheese and french fries.
+There are a lot of foods you should never feed your turtle, such as chocolate, cheese and french fries.
 But, did you know that it’s probably a good idea to avoid raw meat and fish, feeder fish and most fruits as well?

 What Should You Not Feed Turtles?